 7% = total blood volume as a percentage of body weight,

-With a body weight of up to 35 kg - 15 mg / kg of body weight
+For body weight up to 35 kg - 15 mg/kg body weight

-With a body weight of more than 35 kg - 500 mg / kg of body weight
+For body weight over 35 kg - 500 mg/kg body weight

-2) calculate the total number of ampoules for the course of treatment (OCH):
+2) calculate the total number of ampoules per course of treatment (TCA):

 where 100 is the iron content in 1 ampoule (mg)